unameit10000000/filetransfer/README.md

 ## Disclaimer

 This application is a demo, not a production ready application.
 Make the nessecary security adjustments before exposing it.
-If there are any remarks, questions and/or issues regarding this repo feel to contact me. (see: <code><a href="https://github.com/unameit10000000">profile</a></code>)
+If there are any remarks, questions and/or issues regarding this repo feel free to contact me. (see: <code><a href="https://github.com/unameit10000000">profile</a></code>)